semuconsulting/PyGPSClient/README.md

 1. Shows current device hardware/firmware versions via MON-VER and MON-HW polls.
 Clicking on the widget will refresh the displayed information.
 1. CFG-PRT sets baud rate and inbound/outbound protocols across all available ports (*note that* an active USB port may report a baud rate of 0 on some platforms).
-1. CFG-MSG sets message rates per port for NMEA protocol messages (standard & proprietary) and UBX protocol messages.
+1. CFG-MSG sets message rates per port for UBX protocol messages and NMEA protocol messages (standard & proprietary).
+Message rate is relative to position measurement frequency e.g. a message rate of '4' means 'every 4th position measurement'.
 1. CFG-VALSET, CFG-VALDEL and CFG-VALGET configuration (for Generation 9+ devices).
 1. PRESET commands support a variety of preset and user-defined commands - see [user defined presets](#userdefined)